firasuke/DOTSLASHLINUX_JEKYLL/_posts/2017-04-29-Booting-the-Linux-Kernel-Without-an-initrd-initramfs.md

 You should compile your own kernel.
 <br/>
 <br/>
-I know this may sound like a nightmare for some of you, but that's why DOTSLASHLINUX was created.
+I know this may sound like a nightmare for some of you, but that's why ./LINUX was created.
 Plus don't worry the kernel configuration series is coming really soon, so look up to it!
 <br/>
 <br/>
 Here's what we're going to do: